 In this plot, the blue line represents the sphere calculation and the red line represents the cuboid calculation.
-You can see that, in this instance, they are almost identical.
+You can see that, in this instance, these are almost identical.

-By 'radius for non-spherical particles' we mean the radius of equivalent spheres with the same volume.
+By 'radius for non-spherical particles' it means the radius of equivalent spheres with the same volume.